-After meeting in Grand Junction we will head thirteen miles west to Fruita and stop in at the famous Over the Edge Sports shop.
-We may as well begin at the place that started it all, get our coffee on, ogle some pretty bikes, soak up some atmosphere and get in the mood for some world class singletrack.
-Before heading out we'll pack a tasty lunch and then shuttle west another seventeen miles to Rabbit Valley, the start of our ride and home of an extensive dinosaur dig.
-A short climb brings us to our first singletrack which will take us back under the highway to the Zion Curtain Trail.
-We'll climb steadily on singletrack to our lunch spot which has spectacular views of the Colorado River Valley.
-After lunch, we'll stay on the Zion Curtain skirting the border between Colorado and Utah which will set us up for a big descent!
-We'll descend on a mixture of slickrock and sinewy singletrack complete with steep pitches and some good technical moves.
-The Zion Curtain Trail ends here and we pick up the Kokopelli Trail for a short, steep climb up to our camp.
-TOTAL MILEAGE - 18 miles
+After meeting in Grand Junction we will drive to Fruita and stop in at the famous Over the Edge Sports bike shop, which will get us in the mood for some world class singletrack.
+Before heading out we’ll pack a tasty lunch and then shuttle to Rabbit Valley, the start of our ride and home of an extensive dinosaur dig.
+A short climb brings us to our first trail which will take us back under the highway to the Zion Curtain Trail.
+We’ll climb steadily on singletrack to our lunch spot which has spectacular views of the Colorado River Valley.
+After lunch, we’ll stay on the Zion Curtain skirting the border between Colorado and Utah which will set us up for a big descent!
+Our sinewy and steep descent brings us to the trail’s end where we will pick up the Kokopelli Trail and ride a short, steep climb up to our camp.
+TOTAL MILEAGE: 18 miles

 TRIP DAY 2

-A BIG breakfast is in order as today is large!
-We'll ride singletrack directly from camp on the Overlook Trail which was part of the 1999 IMBA Epic Ride.
+A BIG breakfast is in order for today!
+We’ll ride directly from camp on the Overlook Trail which was part of the 1999 IMBA Epic Ride.
 This trail runs the ridge in a roller coaster of fun all the while offering a panoramic view of the valley below, all the way to the La Sal Mountains, which are near Moab, Utah.
-After eight miles, we reach Arches Junction, where we have the option to ride the Mesa Trail, a fantastic, technically challenging nine mile loop before having lunch.
-After a good feedin' we're off to descend a steep jeep road to the short "sawblade" Connector Trail.
+After a great lunch near Arches Junction we’re off to descend a steep jeep road to the short “sawblade” Connector Trail.
 The Connector links us to the highly admired Western Rim Trail (marvelled for its flowing ribbon of trail as seen from the classic Kokopelli Trail above).
-The Western Rim is composed of smooth twisty sections, slickrock and sandstone ledge, making for a frolic of a desert afternoon.
-We finish the day on the Kokopelli Trail which leads us up to camp at the stunning Castle Rock camp.
+The Western Rim is composed of smooth twisty sections, slickrock and sandstone ledges, making for a frolic of a desert afternoon.
+We finish the day on the Kokopelli Trail which leads us up to another lovely camp in Rabbit Valley.
 Yippee!
-TOTAL MILEAGE - 19 large miles
+TOTAL MILEAGE: 19 large miles

 TRIP DAY 3

-Today we'll ride the famous Kokopelli Trail.
-This morning's ride offers us a break from the technical side of the trip and the chance to spin our legs out on rolling jeep road through Rabbit Valley to our lunch location high above the Colorado River.
-After lunch....BREAK'S OVER!
-We have a gnarly, techy descent down to the Salt Wash Bridge where we cross over Salt Creek.
-"What goes down, must go up!"
+Today we’ll ride the famous Kokopelli Trail.
+This morning’s ride offers us a break from the technical side of the trip and the chance to spin our legs out on rolling jeep road through Rabbit Valley to our lunch location high above the Colorado River.
+After lunch….BREAK’S OVER!
+We have a gnarly, technical descent down to the Salt Wash Bridge where we cross over Salt Creek.
+“What goes down, must go up!”
 This starts our grind up to meet Troy Built Trail, a true Fruita classic!
-Lots of swoopy singletrack, more stout climbing and some hike-a-biking connect us to the Lion's and Mary's loops.
+Lots of swooping singletrack, stout climbing and some hike-a-biking connect us to the Lion’s and Mary’s loops.
 The riding here is so good that the locals from Moab travel to Grand Junction to ride these very trails!
-When we hit the Loma Trailhead we'll hop in the van and shuttle through Fruita to our camp out on 18 Road, located at the base of the Bookcliffs.
-TOTAL MILEAGE - 21 miles
+When we hit the Loma Trailhead we’ll hop in the van and shuttle through Fruita to our camp out on 18 Road, located at the base of the Bookcliffs.

 TRIP DAY 4